root-project/web/manual/storing_root_objects/index.md

 toc_sticky: true
 ---

-You can write instances of classes into a ROOT file, i.e. you can make the created objects "persistent". (more intro text needed here)
+ You can write instances of classes into a ROOT file, this is, you can make the created objects "persistent".

 ## Physical layout of a ROOT file